karmani1997/Web_Scraper/README.md

 This is a web scraper assignment where you are required to extract specific information from an HTML file and generate a JSON string as output.
 The task involves extracting various details related to a hotel from the provided HTML file.

 ## Task Description
-Write a data extractor that reads the content from the HTML file "task 1 - Kempinski Hotel Bristol Berlin, Germany - Booking.com.html" and extracts the following information:
+Scraper that reads the content from the HTML file "task 1 - Kempinski Hotel Bristol Berlin, Germany - Booking.com.html" and extracts the following information:

-* Hotel name (marked in red)
+* Hotel name
-* Address (marked in red)
+* Address
-* Classification / stars (marked in red)
+* Classification / stars
-* Review points (marked in pink)
+* Review points
-* Number of reviews (marked in pink)
+* Number of reviews
-* Description (marked in blue)
+* Description
-* Room categories (marked in green)
+* Room categories
-* Alternative hotels (marked in yellow)
+* Alternative hotels
 ## Prerequisites
 Before running the code, ensure that you have the following: